 3.5.3 Covered California for Small Business Exchange Rates

-Covered California for Small Business rates for 2016 will be established through an annual bid Application process.
-If the term of the Agreement is longer than one (1) year, Contractor shall also submit rate information in such form and at such date as shall be established by the Exchange to provide the Exchange with sufficient time for necessary analysis and actuarial certification.
+Covered California for Small Business rates for 2017-2019 will be established through an annual bid Application process.
+Contractor shall also submit rate information in such form and at such date as shall be established by the Exchange to provide the Exchange with sufficient time for necessary analysis and actuarial certification.
 The Exchange will permit an update of rates to be offered on the Covered California for Small Business Exchange no more frequently than on a quarterly basis.
 Updates can only be made on the calendar quarter or such later time as the Exchange and Contractor agree to.

 3.5.4 Rate Methodology